Tourists

 Of course, the presence of tourists in Paris, as in any other tourist hotspot, attracts petty criminals of all sorts, keen to deprive unsuspecting tourists of their money or valuables... usually be stealth, not by violence.
 But that's not a problem specific to France or to Paris; it's a problem specific to tourism as a whole.
 Take care, look after your money and your papers carefully, don't fall for the tales of the tricksters, and you should be perfectly safe in France, wherever you go

 In 2019 several cities in the world witnessed terror attacks.
-However it is now over five years since a major terror incident took place in France Since the terror attack in Nice, on Bastille Day, 2016, barring "lone wolf" attacks on law enforcement personnel, there has been no major incident .
+However it is now over six years since a major terror incident took place in France Since the terror attack in Nice, on Bastille Day, 2016, barring "lone wolf" attacks on law enforcement personnel and others, there has been no major incident .
 Armed police and military are on patrol in all major tourist areas, and police intelligence has successfully prevented terror attacks in France in the past year, as in many other countries.

 Furthermore in France, as anywhere in Europe, "gun crime" is pretty well non-existent.
 The only people allowed to carry guns on the street are the cops, the military and security guards....